 Scope and Purpose of the Report

-The GHHIN Global Heat Health Synthesis report will be published on a bi-annual basis, every 2 years to synthesis the state of science and practice to monitor, forecast, and address extreme heat risks to human health.
-The report will help to establish baseline conditions (exposure/information/response etc.) confronting the heat-health community; to track progress being made over time; to highlight knowledge and research gaps; to provide an authoritative voice upon which members can advocate more effectively; and be presented in an accessible format to a broad readership.
+The GHHIN Global Heat Health Synthesis report will be published on a bi-annual basis, every 2 years to synthesize the state of science and practice to monitor, predict, and address extreme heat risks to human health.
+The report will help to establish baseline conditions (exposure/information/response etc.) confronting the heat-health community, track progress being made over time, highlight knowledge and research gaps, provide an authoritative voice upon which members can advocate more effectively, and will be presented in an accessible format to a broad readership.
 The report will complement and synthesize information on the GHHIN Global Heat Health web portal, which is routinely updated with new research, initiatives, events, outcomes, indicators, and other items.

 In the future the member driven portal and annual forums will serve as a content/data collection opportunities to inform the synthesis report.
 The first synthesis report will draw upon a stocktaking exercise completed by the steering committee.